DAY 3 – Tuesday, June 25, 2019 – Prague

 We walked on a stone path overlooking the maternity hospital where most babies in Prague are born.

 Dick scolded a few people for spending too much time taking photos and not keeping up with the group.
-Dick’s childhood friend, Dan, questioned, “What’s the hurry?”
+Dick’s childhood friend, Dan, read m my mind and questioned, “What’s the hurry?”

-We wandered around the Church of St. Peter and Paul and the Vsyhrad Cemetery.
+We wandered around the Church of St. Peter and Paul and the Vsyehrad Cemetery.
 It was very hot.
 After a short break, we headed into the city.

 We had lunch at Havelska Koruna, a deli that served traditional Czech cuisine at bargain prices in the heart of Prague.
 The server was not happy that Barbara and I just had a chicken breast with ham, cheese, tomato, and egg – with no giant side of rice or pasta.